Travel health tips

 1. Eat safe – Avoid street food that may have been cooked hours earlier and sitting out in the sun ever since.
 Only eat fruit that’s been washed in clean water or can be peeled.
 There’s an old saying that we try to stick to: “Boil it, cook it, peel it or forget it.”

-2. Keep your hand clean – Always wash your hands before meals and if you don’t have access to water, use the hand sanitiser that should always be in your bag!
+2. Keep your hands clean – Always wash your hands before meals and if you don’t have access to water, use the hand sanitiser that should always be in your bag!

 3. Drink bottled water – While it’s safe to drink local tap water in South Africa and Namibia, we don’t recommend it in any other African country.
 Bottled water is always available – depending on where you are and what you’re doing it will either included in the price or available at a small cost.